pietrodardano/pietrodardano.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD Candidate at the BMW AI Robotics Lab, in collaboration with TU Eindhoven.
-My research focuses on multimodal perception and behavior adaptation for robots operating in dynamic and cluttered environments, particularly in human-robot interaction and adaptive manipulation.
+I am a PhD Candidate at the BMW AI Robotics Lab in collaboration with TU-Eindhoven.
+My research focuses on multimodal perception and behavior adaptation for robots in dynamic, cluttered environments, particularly in human-robot interaction and adaptive manipulation.

-With a strong background in AI for robotics, reinforcement learning, and control engineering, I have worked on various projects involving autonomous systems, robotic perception, and decision-making.
-My previous research experiences spans from developing tactile-driven validation systems for aircraft testing to reinforcement learning for quadruped robots and actuated platforms for drone stability testing.
+With a background in AI for robotics, reinforcement learning, and control engineering, I have worked on projects involving autonomous systems, robotic perception, and decision-making.
+My experience includes developing tactile-driven validation systems for aircraft testing, reinforcement learning for quadruped robots, and actuated platforms for drone stability testing.

 I am committed to pushing the boundaries of robotic intelligence and automation.
 If you're interested in collaborating, feel free to reach out! 🚀